-He opens up in front of the camera of his long-standing collaborator and editor Laura Israel and looks back, self-confidently but also self-deprecatingly, at his life and work.
+He opens up in front of the camera of his long-standing collaborator, Laura Israel and looks back, self-confidently but also self-deprecatingly, at his life and work.

-The film shows us an artist in action; the witness of an era which remembers Jack Kerouac and Allen Ginsberg and with whom he made films that define the Beat generation.
+The film shows us an artist in action; the witness of an era which remembers Jack Kerouac and Allen Ginsberg with whom he made films that defined the Beat generation.

 Also available in 82'